muni-corn/silverfox/README.md

 Note that in the above transaction, mvelopes will automatically balance and infer that the total cost of 0.012345 BTC (Bitcoin) was \$100.
-You can define the total cost of the BTC manually as well:
+You can define the total cost of BTC manually as well:

 ```
 2019/08/02 * Bought crypto